 A student enrolled in an unaccredited institution is not eligible for federal financial aid programs.

-This institution is provisionally approved by the Bureau for Private Postsecondary Education (www.bppe.ca.gov) to offer degree programs.
-To continue to offer this degree program, this institution must meet the following requirements:
+The degree programs of the institution are currently suspended by the Bureau for Private Postsecondary Education (www.bppe.ca.gov) .
+To be able to offer degree programs, this institution must meet the following requirements:

 If this institution stops pursuing accreditation, it must: